Adjustable Beds Explained

 What Is an Adjustable Bed?

 An adjustable bed consists of a motorized base that allows the head, foot, or entire sleep surface to be repositioned.
 Unlike traditional flat bed frames, adjustable bases give sleepers control over their sleeping posture, allowing for customized comfort throughout the night.
+Modern adjustable beds are designed to fit seamlessly into residential bedrooms, often pairing with foam, hybrid, or air-based mattresses that flex with movement.
+See our mattress type comparison to find the right material.

 How Adjustable Beds Improve Sleep Comfort